munix24/javascript/simpleJSprofile/README.md

 # simpleJSprofile.js
-Lightweight javascript library with no external JS dependencies that profiles time taken by a function.
-Used by web developers who want a quick glance at how quickly their javascript function runs.
+Lightweight JavaScript library with no external JS dependencies that profiles time taken by a JavaScript function.
+Used by web developers who want a quick glance at how quickly a single function runs.
 Tested with Firefox 52, IE11 and Chrome 58.

 Makes use of the performance API if the browser is compatible otherwise uses simple system clock API.
 Unlike Date.now(), the values returned by Performance.now() always increase at a constant rate, independent of the system clock